DxExWxExY/CS1-Resources/README.md

 * A visual representation of the problem for Lab 4.
 * Verbose recursion demo in repl.it, along with tracring tree picture. https://goo.gl/bx8dpS
 * Final review pt 1 is available at https://goo.gl/WPjTWr
+* Added solutions for Pt 1 of the final review